FAQs

 Your trainer teaches you how to ride your horse effectively - physical skills, position, timing, concepts and philosophy of training, horsemanship, use of aids, setting priorities and goals for the course or test, etc. A mental skills consultant does not teach you how to ride, train, or physically perform in competition.

-A mental skills consultant teaches performance strategies to help you effectively accomplish the skills your trainer has taught you.
+A mental skills coach teaches performance strategies to help you effectively accomplish the skills your trainer has taught you.
 Mental skills training puts emphasis on the use of mental techniques in preparing for your ride as well as your focus, thoughts, and awareness during your ride.

 Are phone sessions different than in-person appointments?